 Let’s start with the Premier League, which is the most-watched league in the world.
-In the United States, the Premier League is on NBC — sometimes on its regular network, sometimes on NBC Sports Network, but quite often on its new streaming service called Peacock.
+In the United States, the Premier League is on NBC — sometimes on its regular network, sometimes on the USA Network, but quite often on its streaming service called Peacock.
 Peacock also has full-match replays.

 A great resource to Premier League fans to check out is the NBC Sports’ YouTube channel, on which they offer 15-minute Premier League highlight packages that don’t list the final score in the title.
 That means no spoilers if you missed the game entirely and want to watch the highlights without knowing the result.

 For Spanish-language Premier League broadcasts, look for a few games per week on Universo and Telemundo; check your cable package to see if you have those.

-Watch Champions League and Europa League Soccer in America
+How to Watch Champions League and Europa League Soccer

-CBS has English-language US rights to the UEFA Champions League and Europa League, but almost all of it is behind a paywall.
-All the games (including replays) are on Paramount+, which is $5.99 per month with “limited commercials” and $9.99 per month with none.
+CBS has English-language U.S. rights to the UEFA Champions League and Europa League, but almost all of it is behind a paywall.
+All of the games (including replays) are on Paramount+, which is $5.99 per month with “limited commercials” and $9.99 per month with none.
 Some of the games will be shown live on regular old CBS.

 For Spanish-language broadcasts, which are offered by Univision, you can stream those through Fubo.tv.

-Watch FA Cup and League Cup Soccer in America
+How to Watch FA Cup and League Cup Soccer in the U.S.

 The FA Cup, League Cup, and much more are all on ESPN+.
 The League Cup is also known as the EFL Cup or Carabao Cup.

 Related: Full Schedules for the FA Cup and League Cup

-Watch English Football League Soccer in the U.S.
+How to Watch English Football League in the U.S.